R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Equally valid is the `users | wc -w` combination.
 - Manuals: `man 1 who`, `man 1 users`.

 `Network`: classic command `ifconfig` has also been deprecated, use `ip` instead.
-The first result of `ip route`, the *default* route, is the desired IP address.
-Finding the MAC address should be a simple matter of choosing the correct address from the output provided by `ip link`.
-But, how to match the hardware address we seek to the unique device assigned the IP address we found earlier?
-Auxiliary variable `rowN` contains the row number of the sought `link` data, found though pattern matching among the information provided by `ip address`.
+The first step is to identify the *default* device in the routing table, `ip route`.
+With this id, finding the required addresses is but a simple scan for certain keywords among the protocol address management, `ip address`, and the network device configuration, `ip link`.
+- The matching regular expression after the `ip address show` command is particular to the IPv4 protocol.
+We can forgo the `-4` option in `ip -4 address show`, short for `-family inet`.
 - Command `hostname -I` (or `hostname --all-ip-addresses`) is a bit unreliable.
 It will print *all* IP addresses in no particular order.
-- Manuals: `man 8 ip`, `man 1 hostname`.
+- Manuals: `man 8 ip`, `man 8 ip-address`, `man 8 ip-route`, `man 8 ip-link`, `man 1 hostname`.

-`Session's executed sudo commands`: `journalctl _COMM=sudo`.
+`Executed sudo commands`: `journalctl _COMM=sudo`.
 You can monitor **sudo** activity through `journalctl`.
 This is a system logging program that comes with every Linux distribution that uses **systemd**, a software suite that provides all manner of services and utilities.
 - Manuals: `man 1 journalctl`, `man 1 systemd`, `man 7 systemd.journal-fields` (for details regarding *trusted field* `_COMM`).

 Broadcasting the information: `wall` (write to all).